-Launched in 2019, the Longhorn TIES (Transition, Inclusion, Empower, Success) program within New Student Services coordinates and facilitates neurodiversity initiatives at The University of Texas at Austin.
-Longhorn TIES seeks to enhance the student experience for students who identify as neurodivergent through advocacy, connections and training, starting with the New Student Orientation process and continuing throughout the student’s tenure at the university.
-Longhorn TIES encompasses: comprehensive and drop-in student supports, faculty and staff support, the Neurodiversity Leadership Council, presentations and training, and more.
+Launched in 2019, the Longhorn TIES (Transition, Illuminate, Empower, Success) program within New Student Services coordinates and facilitates autism and neurodivergence initiatives at The University of Texas at Austin.
+Longhorn TIES seeks to enhance the student experience for students who identify as neurodivergent through advocacy, connections and training, starting with the New Student Orientation process and continuing throughout the student’s tenure at the University.
+Longhorn TIES encompasses TIESplus and drop-in neurodivergent student support services, #NDatUT campus-wide programming and events, presentations and trainings, and more.

-Longhorn TIES provides individualized support services to UT Austin students who identify as being on the autism spectrum or neurodiverse.
-Support services include comprehensive and drop-in support to address student’s academic, social and career related goals.
+Longhorn TIES provides individualized support services to UT Austin students who identify as being on the autism spectrum or neurodivergent.
+Support services include TIESplus and drop-in support to address students' academic, social and career related goals.

-Longhorn TIES has compiled resources for faculty and staff to better support neurodivergent students as well as resources for faculty and staff who identify as neurodivergent.
+Longhorn TIES has compiled resources to better support neurodivergent students, faculty and staff.

-Longhorn TIES can facilitate custom neurodiversity trainings or workshops for your organization or department.
+Longhorn TIES can facilitate custom trainings or workshops for your organization or department.